dergigi/ants/README.md

 This applies when resolving usernames like `by:john` or direct profile lookups like `p:john`.
 See the Vertex docs for details on parameters and response format: [`https://vertexlab.io/docs/services/search-profiles/`](https://vertexlab.io/docs/services/search-profiles/).

+**Note**: Username resolution requires Vertex credits.
+See [Vertex pricing](https://vertexlab.io/pricing/) for details on credit costs and tiers.

 ### Vertex credit fallback

 If the Vertex DVM responds with an "insufficient credits" status, we fall back to a relay search for `kind:0` profiles matching the username and rank candidates as follows: